ryan-p-randall/monthly-planning-files/README.md

 These files blend together a lot of strategies & tactics I've picked up from other people.
 Here's a link to a few of them; I'll add more as I recognize where things came from.

-- [Back to Work](http://5by5.tv/b2w) Merlin Mann & Dan Benjamin's podcast.
+- [Back to Work](http://5by5.tv/b2w) is Merlin Mann & Dan Benjamin's podcast.
 In particular, their [episodes on Getting Things Done](http://5by5.tv/b2w/95) helped me think about my processes.
 - [Gina Trapani](https://ginatrapani.org) has a page of [`todo.txt`](http://todotxt.org) apps, as well as a [`todo.txt` format primer](https://github.com/todotxt/todo.txt).
 - [Dave Seah](https://davidseah.com/productivity-tools/) has a ton of great productivity tools, as well as a blog about refining processes and treating things as an ongoing experiment.
 - [A Better Mess](http://bettermess.com/start-here/) shares Michael Schechter's attempts to do better work while also being an ADHD mess.